giankdiluvi/madmix/README.md

-# Discrete Ergodic Flows
+# Mad Mix

-This is a `python` package for using MixFlows with discrete variables.
+This is a `python` package that implements Mad Mix, a flow-based variational methodology to learn discrete distributions.

 ## Directory roadmap
+Each subdirectory contains README files.
+Generally:
-- `discrete_mixflows` contains source code for different VI methodologies, and specifically contains the source code for running MixFlows for discrete variables
+- `src` contains the source code for MadMix, including instantiations for discrete-only, continuous-only (as in Xu et al. (2022)), and mixed discrete and continuous
-- `examples/` has examples where MixFlows are used to learn discrete distributions
+- `examples/` has examples where MixFlows are used to learn different distributions, some purely discrete and some including continuous variables as well
 - `ipynb/`  contains jupyter notebooks with preliminary implementations of the code.
+(TODO delete.)